 There are lots of people who own a driver’s license but currently don’t drive on a regular basis.
 For such individuals, getting behind the wheel after a period of inactivity can be daunting and extra tuition to clear the cobwebs is usually a smart decision.

 Road accidents are extremely traumatising for everyone involved.
-As anyone who has been in an accident can testify, It’s easy to lose of confidence in your driving ability following an serious incident and in such cases, refresher driving lessons are excellent way to regain some of your lost confidence and help you get back on the road as soon as possible.
+As anyone who has been in an accident can testify, It’s easy to lose confidence in your driving ability following a serious incident and in such cases, refresher driving lessons are an excellent way to regain some of your lost confidence and help you get back on the road as soon as possible.

-If you’ve been disqualified from driving or have accumulated a number of points on your license for a particualr infraction, the courts may compel you to take a certain number of refresher lessons, before being allowed back on the road.
-In such situations you won’t be able to return to your normal routine, till you complete the mandatory number of hours.
+If you’ve been disqualified from driving or have accumulated a number of points on your license for a particular infraction, the courts may compel you to take a certain number of refresher lessons, before being allowed back on the road.
+In such situations, you won’t be able to return to your normal routine, till you complete the mandatory number of hours.

 In most cases, people who are looking for refresher driving lessons, know beforehand what areas of their driving they’d like to improve upon.
 Understanding what you’d like your lessons to focus on makes it slightly easier to find a driving instructor to work with.

 You can work on any area of your driving you don’t feel entirely confident with.
 If there’s no specific thing you concerned about, but you feel to need to tidy up your driving in general, that also works.
-Some of the typical areas people tend to work on in refresher lessons include;
+Some of the things drivers work on in refresher lessons include;

 Let’s face it driving on motorways especially for long distances, is not everyone’s cup of tea.
 There are lot’s of individuals who don’t feel comfortable on these roads and whether it be switching lanes at speed, overtaking or judging your speed, there are several aspects of motorway driving that a number of people struggle with and in such situations refresher lessons can make a big difference.

 Driving through busy town centres requires a special kind of concentration.
 With pedestrians everywhere, oncoming traffic from multiple locations and a number of potential hazards at every turn, it’s easy to see why people find it difficult to drive through the centre of town.
-If this an area of your driving that you need to work on, a set of refresher lessons dedicated to driving when the roads are busy, can do the world of good and the impact of these lesson are increase when combined with a defensive driving course.
+If this an area of your driving that you need to work on, a set of refresher lessons dedicated to driving when the roads are busy, can do the world of good and the impact of these lessons is increased when combined with a defensive driving course.

 Parking and reversing are two of the most complicated concepts in driving and it can take a lifetime in some cases to get it right.
 A significant number of people who have passed their test, struggle in both areas and it’s the most common reason people have for taking refresher driving lessons.